-The compact SUV class adds two new entrants for 2018; the Chevrolet Equinox and GMC Terrain are both redesigned on a smaller platform that moves them from the smaller side of our midsize SUV class to our compact SUV class, and Mitsubishi introduces the sportily-styled Eclipse Cross.
+The compact SUV class adds three new entrants for 2018; the Chevrolet Equinox and GMC Terrain are both redesigned on a smaller platform that moves them from the smaller side of our midsize SUV class to our compact SUV class, and Mitsubishi introduces the sportily-styled Eclipse Cross.
 The Jeep Wrangler is redesigned and retains the outgoing model’s traditional off-road-oriented chassis layout, but adds new safety and technology features.
 Wrangler’s existing 285-hp 3.6-liter V6 carries over and is joined by an optional new 270-hp turbocharged 2.0-liter 4-cylinder with mild-hybrid technology.
 Note that the current-generation Wrangler continues for 2018 as the Wrangler JK.
 The Subaru Crosstrek and Volkswagen Tiguan are also redesigned.
 The new Crosstrek is 1.2 inches longer in wheelbase than its predecessor and gains a host of new technology and safety features.
 The new Tiguan is 10.6 inches longer than its predecessor, on a wheelbase that’s 7.3 inches longer; the larger new platform enables VW to offer the Tiguan with a 3rd-row seat.
 After its debut as an all-new model last year, the Kia Niro gets a plug-in-hybrid model.
 The Mitsubishi Outlander also adds a plug-in-hybrid model, powered by a 2.0-liter 4-cylinder paired with two electric motors for 197 hp total.
 The Mazda CX-5 gains cylinder-deactivation technology to improve fuel economy.
 The 2018 Nissan Rogue drops its available 3rd-row seat, but gains available ProPILOT Assist: a semi-autonomous driving system that can assist steering, braking, and acceleration while driving on a single-lane highway.
 The Toyota RAV4 gets an Adventure model with a taller ride height, larger fender flares, and other off-road-focused features.

 The rest of the class is either unchanged, or sees minor updates such as a shuffling of standard and optional equipment or new appearance options.
 The Jeep Patriot is discontinued.